 Buddha Bowls teaches the art of balancing every meal all in one beautiful nourishing bowl.
 Easy to make, these veggie and vegan recipes use readily available ingredients so you can make them on a busy weeknight without any hassle.
 Covering post-workout recovery bowls for one to dinner party ideas to share with friends, this is a vibrant cookbook that combines dazzling flavour with a focus on health.

 The Happy Pear: Recipes for Happiness by The Happy Pear

-The Happy Pear sibling duo is back with their third cookbook, championing exciting, flavour-packed veggie food for the whole family.
+The Happy Pear siblings' third cookbook champions exciting, flavour-packed veggie food for the whole family.
 As busy parents themselves, David and Stephen Flynn have plenty of ideas for incorporating meat-free meals into the family diet, with recipes that young kids will love too.
 Expect healthy variations on classic kid-friendly dishes, from chicken nuggets to Jaffa cakes.

 SIMPLE by Yotam Ottolenghi

 The king of vegetables, Ottolenghi has long championed colourful, flavour-packed meals that just happen to be free of meat.
 SIMPLE exemplifies exactly that, big-hitting dishes with classic Ottolenghi flair but simpler and more accessible than ever.
 With about two-thirds of this book celebrating meat-free dishes, there’s plenty here for the keen (or occasional) vegetarian cook.